The Payoffs of a Pesticide-Free Yard

 Event Details

-Darien Library, along with Darien Nature Center, welcomes Louise Washer, an expert in habitat restoration for pollinators, who will discuss the modern day backyard.
+Darien Library, along with Darien Nature Center, and the Darien Pollinator Pathway, welcomes Louise Washer, an expert in habitat restoration for pollinators, who will discuss the modern day backyard.
 Join us for an eye-opening discussion about pesticides commonly used on lawns and gardens and their negative impacts on human health, our environment, and biodiversity.
 Louise will discuss effective alternatives to pesticides and the importance of adopting sustainable practices to protect our air, water, and soil, and thereby promote biodiversity.
 She will also discuss the need to update state policy around pesticide restrictions, point out specific pesticide legislation currently being debated in the Connecticut Legislature, and what you can do to help make Connecticut a leader on this issue.

 About the Presenter